Weak Modular Zilber-Pink with Derivatives: Functional Modular Zilber--Pink with Derivatives

-Although D-special varieties are not smooth in general (and even modular curves have singularities), $E_J^{\times}$-points on D-special varieties are non-singular since such points are generic in $j$-blocks and a D-special variety is just the product of its $j$-blocks.
+Although D-special varieties are not smooth in general (and even modular curves have singularities), $E_J^{\times}$-points on D-special varieties are non-singular since such points are generic in $j$-blocks (Corollary \ref{cor-D-special-EJ-generic}) and a D-special variety is just the product of its $j$-blocks.
 Thus, $\bar{J}$ is a smooth point of $T'$, hence by Lemma \ref{lemma-atypical-subvariety} $\bar{J}$ belongs to an atypical component $W$ of the intersection $V_{\bar{c}}\cap T$ in $S$.
+Then $T$ is the unique D-special closure of $W$, and $\tilde{T}:= \pr_{\bar{y}} T$ is the $j$-special closure of $\pr_{\bar{y}} W$.

-Now Theorem \ref{weak-Ax} implies where $\tilde{T}$ is the $j$-special variety associated with $T$.
-Moreover, this inequality holds for all projections of $W$ and hence it is strongly D-normal.
-Therefore the conditions of Conjecture \ref{weak-MZPD} are satisfied, and we are done. \end{proof}
+Now Theorem \ref{weak-Ax} implies Moreover, this inequality holds for all projections of $W$ and hence it is strongly D-broad.
+Therefore the hypotheses of Theorem \ref{weak-MZPD} are satisfied, and we are done. \end{proof}